-The CIA does not carry insurance covering loss, theft, or damage to personal property.
+The CIA does not carry insurance covering the loss of, theft of, or damage to personal property.
 To help prevent losses, follow these guidelines:

 - 1. Carry only a small amount of money at all times; never carry large amounts of cash. - 2.
 Open an account at a local bank. - 3.
 Be sure residence hall rooms and/or lockers are locked. - 4.
 Inscribe names on all textbooks, knives, personal equipment, and clothing-and never leave them lying about unattended. - 5.
 Acquiring a renter's policy from your insurance company is strongly recommended.